-Syrian army's Aleppo advance slows but victory in sight
+Syrian army's Aleppo advance slows, but victory in sight

 "Russia and the Syrian regime seek to make a desert and call it peace.
 The human tragedy is heart-breaking," he added.

-The scale of death and destruction, and lack of access has made it difficult for humanitarian organizations to reach hundreds of thousands of besieged people in Syria.

-Nearly 150 civilians, most disabled or in need of urgent medical care, were evacuated overnight from a hospital in Aleppo's Old City, the first major evacuation from the eastern sector, the International Committee of the Red Cross said.
+Nearly 150 civilians, most disabled or in need of urgent medical care, were evacuated overnight from a hospital in Aleppo's Old City, in the first major evacuation from the eastern sector, the International Committee of the Red Cross said.

 It urged "all parties to allow a humanitarian pause," adding that the situation in east Aleppo "is known to be catastrophic".

-Tawfik Chamaa, a representative of the Union of Syrian Medical Relief Organizations (UOSSM), said 1,500 people needed medical evacuation, but any evacuation should have international observers to prevent them being "executed or diverted on the way to hospital".
+Tawfik Chamaa, a representative of the Union of Syrian Medical Relief Organisations (UOSSM), said 1,500 people needed medical evacuation, but any evacuation should have international observers to prevent them being "executed or diverted on the way to hospital".

-(Click here for the graphic report "Aleppo: A city under siege" here)

-(Reporting by Laila Bassam in Aleppo, John Davison in Beirut, Jack Stubbs in Moscow, Stephanie Nebehay in Geneva, Suleiman al-Khalidi in Amman; Writing by John Davison, editing by Peter Millership)
+Reporting by Laila Bassam in Aleppo, John Davison in Beirut, Jack Stubbs in Moscow, Stephanie Nebehay in Geneva and Suleiman al-Khalidi in Amman; Additional reporting by Michelle Nichols at the United Nations and Arshad Mohammed in Washington; Writing by John Davison and Peter Graff; Editing by Andrew Roche and James Dalgleish